SNU-HCIL/2019-Winter-Seminar/README.md

 * Formal interview and user study (e.g., building questionaire, how to record it)
 * Qualitative analysis (e.g., coding, thematic analysis)
-* How to report it in academic manners
+* How to report the result in academic manners

 ## Learning Materials